 Final payment of fees for this assignment will only be affected upon satisfactory completion of services and certification to that effect by the Supervisor of this assignment.

 The consultant is expected to commit fully to this task as per the TOR and adhere to the tasks, subject to inclusion of additional duties as required by the supervisor in consultation with UNICEF Child Health Specialist.
 The consultant will not have supervisory responsibilities nor authority on UNICEF budget and other resources.

-Please consult with KCO SSC as entitlements and conditions of service are governed by UNICEF policies.

-Risks

-UNICEF and MOH will take responsibility of providing technical and financial guidance to the incumbent on a regular basis and assisting in introducing the incumbent to key counterparts to minimize risk of the incumbent not receiving effective support from partners.

-A lack of coordinated approach in communication may lead to a waste of resources and weaken UNICEF’s image as an authoritative voice for children.

-UNICEF has the obligation to demonstrate value for money to their respective.
-Poor communication will hider that ability and may even result in loss of trust and funding.

 Ethical Considerations

 All products and data developed or collected for this agreement are the intellectual property of UNICEF and the Government of Kenya (MOH-NCHAU).
 The consultant may not publish or disseminate the final report, or any other documents produced from this work without the express permission of and acknowledgement of UNICEF and MOH (NCHAU).

-Signatures: